iq-coryp/documentation-testing/pages/api/supplier-orders.md

 ## Overview

-Suppliers have the ability to the update order status, as well as getting their order feed.
-The dropship order ID used to update the order status is retrieved through the order ATOM feed.
+Suppliers have the ability to update the status of their orders, as well as get the latest orders via the iQmetrix Supplier Orders API.
+The dropship order ID needed to update order status is retrieved through the Order Feed, which is encoded as atom+xml.

 ### Order Status

-Suppliers can update the status of individual or all items in a dropship order in order to notify iQmetrix.
-Depending on the scenario, one of the following calls should be used:
+Suppliers can update the status of individual items or all items in a dropship order in order to notify the end client.
+Depending on item stock, one of the following calls should be used:

 * `OrderStatusUpdate` should be used if there no exceptions for any of the items.
-* `ItemUpdateStatus` should be used if there **are** exceptions for any of the items (e.g. not available).
+* `ItemUpdateStatus` should be used if there **are** exceptions for any of the items (e.g. not available or back-ordered).

-Once an order has been shipped, a tracking number and shipping carrier should be included when updating the order status to `Shipped`.
+Once an order has been shipped from the supplier's warehouse, the order status must be updated to `Shipped`, and include a tracking number and shipping carrier to notify the end client.

-If the supplier wants to provide reasoning behind an order's specific status, then a message can be provided in the `Message` field.
+If the supplier wants to provide reasoning behind an order or item's specific status, then a message can be provided in the `Message` field.

 ### Order Feed

-The order feed contains a feed of dropship order events for a supplier in "[Atom Syndication Format](http://tools.ietf.org/html/rfc4287)" using "[Archived Feeds](https://tools.ietf.org/html/rfc5005#page-6)".
+The order feed contains a list of dropship order events for a supplier in "[Atom Syndication Format](http://tools.ietf.org/html/rfc4287)" using "[Archived Feeds](https://tools.ietf.org/html/rfc5005#page-6)".

 Each page of the feed will contain up to 50 events.
-This feed must be monitored by the supplier and when a new order is displayed then the supplier can process this order.
-It is up to the supplier's system to keep track of the orders that have been processed.
+This feed must be monitored by the supplier and when a new order is placed the supplier can process this order.
+It is up to the supplier's system to keep track of the orders that have been processed and their current status.

-It is also possible to get archives for order feed.
-Each order feed archive, including the current order feed, will contain a link to the previous archive.
+It is also possible to get historical archives from the order feed.
+Each order feed archive, including the current order feed, contains a link to the previously archived 50 events.

 ## Endpoints